Gr33nbl00d/vue-class-decorator-validation/README.md

 ```

-##Validation Groups
+## Validation Groups
 Often it is needed to group validators.
 For example enable validation for one or more properties if a checkbox is marked.
 The @Validate decorator has a second argument which contains MetaData for this validation.
-It can also be used to define custom meta data like i18n prefixes or anything else you need to display the correct information to the user.
+The metadata object can also be used to define custom meta data like i18n prefixes or anything else you need to know to display the correct information to the user.

 ```typescript
 @Validate(new Validator([new MandatoryRule()]), {groupName: 'registration'})